davedash/davedash.github.com/_posts/2012-01-05-naming-things-and-a-recursion.markdown

     git clone https://github.com/mozilla/lumbergh.git careers

 They did everything right.
-Sure, they were creative and chose `careers` over the default `lumburgh`, but they knew the shortcomings of our system and picked a name that would resolve as a valid python package.
+Sure, they were creative and chose `careers` over the default `lumbergh`, but they knew the shortcomings of our system and picked a name that would resolve as a valid python package.

 Unfortunately we'd hit some *recursion error* anytime we tried to hit a URL.